dotnet/try/README.md

 |----------------|----------------------------------------|
 | `demo`         | Learn how to create Try .NET content with an interactive demo |
 | `verify`       | Verify Markdown files in the target directory and its children.            |

+## Installing preview builds from `master`

+To install the latest preview build from master, first uninstall the existing version of the tool:

+`dotnet tool uninstall -g dotnet-try`

+Then install from the preview package feed:

+`dotnet tool install -g --add-source "https://dotnet.myget.org/F/dotnet-try/api/v3/index.json" dotnet-try`

 ## Getting Started

 You can get started using either one of the options below.